CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 ## Finalized Workbook

 #### Files
-You can upload your final workbook in the exercises folder as `ex-final-sol.twbx` or `ex-final-sol.pbix`.
+You can upload your final workbook in the exercises folder as `ex-final-sol.pbix`.

 #### Explanation & Description
 Which answers will the learner be able to solve once building this?
 How does it fit in the bigger picture?